patsastus/hive-arena-2025/readme.md

 Building an executable with `go build -C server .` will embed the git revision and the executable will print it at startup.
 Note that the server looks for the `map` directory in the current working directory, so it can be run from the repo root as `./server/server -p port`.

+A Dockerfile is also provided for smoother deployment.
+Follow the usual Docker building process, or use the `runDocker.sh` script.

 ## Using the provided agent templates

 Example agents are provided in Lua and Go.
 These templates abstract the network communication and let you implement a simple callback that receives the current game state, and expects a list of commands to play for the turn.